By Karen Jacobs

 NYMEX crude, which is directly tied to the price of jet fuel, was up 0.7 percent to $105.12.
 Shares of major U.S. airlines were higher, with the Arca Airline index <.XAL> up 0.2 percent.

 So far this year, several U.S. fare increases -- supported by strong demand for travel -- have helped the industry offset higher energy prices.
-US Airways Group
+US Airways Group <LCC.N> said last week that increases in passenger unit revenue through the end of February were likely sufficient to offset rising fuel prices through that period.

 "Economic growth still remains strong," boding well for travel demand, said Ray Neidl, senior aerospace specialist with Maxim Group.
 He said cost reductions and capacity restraint in recent years have helped airlines fill more seats.